orangenpresse/Becherapp/README.txt

 INSTALL (Mac OSX / Linux)
 ==========================
 Get node.js from http://nodejs.org/
-After node.js is installed, use this comman: npm install
+After node.js is installed, use this command: npm install

-then you can start the Becherapp with
+Start the Becherapp with
 ./server

-browse to
+Browse to
 http://localhost:8080/

-enjoy :)
+Enjoy! :)